 - We understand that change in chronic poverty takes time, and that it is more important to change the mindset than just to change the symptoms.
 Because of this, we commit to walking with individuals as they learn to earn and manage a sustainable income.

 - We believe that close accountability is essential.
 This is a focus in each part of the program.

 To accomplish our goals, we use three different models.
 Following is a brief description of each:

 This part of the SALT program provides microloans that help individuals create or expand very small businesses.
 Clients are placed in small groups where they learn to work as a team.
 Individuals within these groups are mutually responsible for loan repayment, and if all are faithful with payments and meeting attendance, they receive larger loans to grow their businesses.

 Before receiving loans, clients must make out a business plan.
 After the loan is issued, they are required to save small amounts of money on a regular basis.
 The goal is for them to save enough to eventually graduate from the program, using the savings they have accumulated to advance their businesses further.
-Our clients have responded very well to this program, and the loan repayment rate is 98.93 percent.
+Our clients have responded very well to this program, and the loan repayment rate for the past three years is 97.5 percent.

 Another model in the SALT program that has proved very effective is the savings groups.
 Clients meet frequently, and each individual contributes a small amount of money.
 As the group’s savings accumulates, clients can borrow from this fund to start or expand businesses or to help meet each other’s needs when survival is difficult.

 In the savings groups, all of the money comes from the clients themselves.
 Savings groups can be powerful tools to teach individuals in developing countries how to better utilize the resources God has placed into their care.
 Many poor people believe they can never succeed by themselves, and this program teaches them that they are capable of providing for their families without ongoing foreign aid.